Kagee/samba-domain/README.md

+# Samba AD DC for development / testing - NOT INTENDED FOR PRODUCTION

-# Samba Active Directory Domain Controller for Docker
+This is a modified version of Fmstrats "Samba Active Directory Domain Controller for Docker".
+It can be found at https://github.com/Fmstrat/samba-domain

 A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; built from scratch using internal DNS and kerberos and not based on existing containers.